-Summary: Choosing your cod supplier is no small decision.
-Cod likely appears in several dishes on your menu—from esqueixada to pil-pil, from brandade to the main course cooked in a tin.
-A poorly managed change of supplier can disrupt the consistency of your recipes and disappoint regular customers.
+Summary: Choosing a cod supplier is not a minor decision.
+Cod likely appears in several dishes on your menu — from esqueixada to pil-pil, from brandade to the main course "a la llauna."
+A poorly managed supplier change can alter the consistency of your recipes and disappoint regular customers.

 Content